spacebanana420/ffscala/docs/base.md

 ```
 Sets the general setting for video/image quality.
 Minimum value is 1.
 Higher values mean lower quality and lower file sizes.

 This setting is usually useful for JPG/MJPEG.
+Not all encoders use this parameter

 ---

 ```scala
 def setPixFmt(newfmt: String): List[String]
 ```
-Sets the video/image's pixel format
+Sets the video/image's pixel/color encoding format.

+If unspecified, it will use the input data's original pixel format.

 #### Supported pixel formats:
 * rgb24
 * bgr24